CCA-Public/diskimageprocessor/README.md

 ## Installation and dependencies

-This utility is designed for easy use in BitCurator versions 2-4.
-All dependencies should already be installed in new releases of BitCurator.
-Installation outside of BitCurator is possible but difficult, with many dependencies, including Python3, PyQt5, TSK, HFS Explorer, md5deep, and Bulk Extractor.
+This utility is designed for easy use in BitCurator 4.

+Installation outside of BitCurator is possible but difficult, with many dependencies, including Python 3.7+, PyQt5, TSK, HFS Explorer, md5deep, and Bulk Extractor.

 ### Install as part of CCA Tools